Carly Paoli: History

 In July 2016, Paoli was the headline singer in Music for Mercy, a concert staged in the historic Roman Forum.

 In June 2017, Paoli released her debut album, Singing My Dreams.

+In September 2023, Paoli sang the Italian national anthem as part of the 2023 Ryder Cup opening ceremony.

+She is a member of the Salvation Army.

 Background

 Born in 1989, she was brought up in Mansfield, Nottinghamshire.
 Her father is English, but her mother is Anglo-Italian.
-Her maternal family are from, and still live near Lecce, Puglia and Paoli spent many of her summers staying with relations and singing in the local piazzas.
+Her maternal family are from, and still live near Spongano, Apulia and Paoli spent many of her summers staying with relations and singing in the local piazzas.

 She started singing when she attended her local branch of Stagecoach Theatre Arts in Southwell.
 The vocal coach noticed Paoli's talent and told her mother that she should have private singing lessons.
 Along with these lessons, Paoli also attended a theatre school in Chesterfield called Directions Theatre Arts, and performed in many of their productions.

 Paoli was offered a scholarship to attend Tring Park and was initially on the Musical Theatre course, subsequently transferring to the Drama Course.
 She was then offered a scholarship to study at the Royal Northern College of Music where she gained a BMus qualification.